Report: Officer saw Uvalde shooter outside of school, but didn’t receive permission to shoot - NewsBreak

 ALERRT argues the officer would have been “justified in using deadly force to stop the attacker” by the Texas Penal Code, but state standards do not require officers to fire at more than 100 yards away.
 This officer was around 148 yards away, according to the report.

-The report also highlighted another key piece of the attack — the unlocked door into the school.
+The report also highlighted another key piece of the attack — the unlocked door into the school .Uvalde CISD police chief reportedly resigning from city council

 “Had the exterior door been secured, the suspect may have never gained access to the building.
 At the very least, the suspect would have been delayed and responding officers would have had more time to find and stop the shooter before he entered the building,” the report said